 Community High School Engagement and Learning Program

 The Community High School Engagement & Learning (CHiSEL) Program provides experiential learning opportunities for high school students interested in cancer research.
 Students will be paired with a Massey investigator at Virginia Commonwealth University (VCU) for five weeks.
-The program will take place on site at the VCU Medical Center campus in downtown Richmond, VA.
+The program will take place on site at the VCU Medical Center campus in downtown Richmond, Virginia.
 Through this program, students will be able to:

 - Develop working relationships with cancer researchers